silicastormsiam/SoundsUnderground/README.md

 ## Overview

-**SoundsUnderground.com** was a pioneering internet radio platform developed and managed single-handedly by Andrew John Holland from 2000 to 2003, during the AOL era and the transition from dial-up to broadband internet.
-As Holland’s first major IT project, it launched him headfirst into the tech world, spanning four years and culminating in the successful sale of the domain and database to a larger Seattle-based internet channel in Q4 2003.
-The platform showcased underground DJ artists from Vancouver and Seattle, featuring one-hour sets from approximately 40 DJs, including John Morgan, a Vancouver-based DJ and Subject Matter Expert (SME) technical advisor at Electronic Arts Canada.
+**SoundsUnderground.com** was a pioneering internet radio platform developed and managed single-handedly by Andrew John Holland from 2000 to 2003, during the AOL and dial-up to broadband internet transition era.
+As Andrew’s first major IT project, it launched him headfirst into the tech world, spanning four years and culminating in the successful sale of the domain and database to a larger Seattle-based internet channel in Q4 2003.
+The platform showcased underground DJ artists from Vancouver and Seattle, featuring one-hour sets from approximately 40 DJs, including John Morgan, a Vancouver-based DJ and sound engineer at Electronic Arts Canada at that time he project was SSX Tricky.
 Built using a Pentium III computer with an ergonomic keyboard and leveraging high-speed coaxial internet, this self-taught endeavor demonstrated technical innovation, entrepreneurial vision, and a passion for advancing IT expertise in web development.

 Task management is tracked in the SoundsUnderground Documentation GitHub Project at [https://github.com/users/silicastormsiam/projects/6](https://github.com/users/silicastormsiam/projects/6).
 Visit the static GitHub Page at [https://silicastormsiam.github.io/SoundsUnderground](https://silicastormsiam.github.io/SoundsUnderground) for a visual overview with an embedded MP3 player for the station ID sound bite.